onnovalkering/brane/docs/quickstart/quickstart.md

 # Quickstart
 _This quickstart assumes you have [installed](/brane/installation.html) both the <abbr title="Command-line interface">CLI</abbr> and the backend._

 In this quickstart you will learn how to add functionalities to the Brane runtime system, and how to use them as building blocks for data processing pipelines.
-You'll do this while implementing a word count application (Fig. 1).
+You'll learn this while implementing a word count application (Fig. 1).
 This basic example application retreives the README.md file from a GitHub repository, determines if it meets a certain word count threshold, and then outputs a text accordingly.

 <p style="text-align: center">
     <img src="/brane/assets/img/word-count.svg" width="400px" alt="The flow of the word counta application.">